 Toxic relationships and our ability to know when it’s time to LET SOMEONE GO can reveal a lot about ourselves.
 It can mean we are ready to move on and (hopefully) start attracting better people into our lives.
 People who respect us, see our value, say nice things behind our backs, and care to know how we’ve been doing.

-If there were a way to measure our self-confidence and the amount of love we have for ourselves, the results would probably be closely related to how others treat us.
+If there were ways to measure our self-confidence and the amount of love we have for ourselves, the results would probably be closely related to how others treat us.
 That is, someone with high confidence and respect for themselves may find more respect in their relationships with other people versus someone with low confidence and minimal boundaries.

 Dr. Phil McGraw says we do teach people how to treat us.
 He says it’s not that we are responsible for another’s behavior; this isn’t about blame.
 However, getting honest with yourself about why a relationship has turned toxic will help you make the necessary changes as you move forward and out of that relationship.